Saturday, May 9, 2026

 “It was pretty much nonexistent on my priority list,” Griffin told FOS of his broadcast pursuits.
 “I had no interest.”

 Two years later, Griffin is the NBA’s breakout media star on NBA on Prime during Amazon’s first season as a media-rights partner, serving as a studio analyst alongside host Taylor Rooks and fellow former players Dirk Nowitzki, Udonis Haslem, and Steve Nash.
-He’ll be one of the faces of the company’s coverage of the play-in tournament and first round of the playoffs this week as it streams both.
+He is one of the faces of the company’s coverage of the postseason, which includes the play-in tournament and first and second rounds of the playoffs.
 Those who know the 37-year-old aren’t surprised by his performance.
 He’s always had the personality, sense of humor, and feel for the game to succeed on air.
 But getting him on board was not a slam dunk.

 Unsurprisingly, Griffin attracted immediate interest for a broadcasting job upon retirement.